 Fortified breakfast cereals are an affordable, super easy way to get the B12 you need.
 Check the label and choose your favorite whole grain cereal that provides 25-100% of the Daily Value (DV) of B12.
-Add 1 cup of organic lowfat or skim milk or yogurt for another 15-20% DV of B12, and you can meet your needs before you’ve cleared the breakfast table.
+Add one cup of organic lowfat or skim milk or yogurt for another 15-20 percent DV of B12, and you can meet your needs before you’ve cleared the breakfast table.

 Cook Up a Buffalo Slider

 The best natural sources of vitamin B12 are animal foods.
 One-hundred percent grass-fed buffalo (or bison) is a lean and green superfood, as it’s lower in calories, total fat and saturated fat than conventional beef, and higher in heart-healthy omega-3s.
-Look for “100% grass fed” on the label, as some buffalo at the supermarket is corn-fed (in which case, those health benefits disappear).
-If you can’t find buffalo or bison, 95% extra lean organic grass-fed beef is a good alternative.
+Look for “100 percent grass fed” on the label, as some buffalo at the supermarket is corn-fed (in which case, those health benefits disappear).
+If you can’t find buffalo or bison, 95 percent extra lean organic grass-fed beef is a good alternative.

 Crack Open a Clam

 Seafood provides some of the best B12 foods on the planet.
-Just 3 ounces of canned clams, for example, pack over 100% of the DV for vitamin B12, and is also an excellent source of selenium, iron, zinc and protein.
+Just 3 ounces of canned clams, for example, pack over 100 percent of the DV for vitamin B12, and is also an excellent source of selenium, iron, zinc and protein.
 You can also find frozen clams in the freezer section of many seafood counters.
 Don’t like clams?
-Substitute 4-5 ounces of sardines, salmon or trout for a nutrient-rich B12 boost.
+Substitute four to five ounces of sardines, salmon or trout for a nutrient-rich B12 boost.

 Try a Nutritional Yeast